Introduction to Emergency Funds

 Common Mistakes to Avoid with Emergency Funds

-One common mistake is underestimating the amount needed for an emergency fund.
+A typical error is to underestimate the size of the emergency fund.
 Many people think a few hundred dollars will suffice, but unexpected expenses can quickly add up.

 Another pitfall is using the fund for non-emergencies.
-Treating your emergency savings as a general spending account defeats its purpose.
+Using emergency savings as a regular spending account is counterproductive.

-Failing to regularly reassess your financial situation can also lead to issues.
+Failing to review the situation periodically can also result in problems.
 As life changes—like new jobs or family additions—your needs evolve too.
 Adjust your goals accordingly.

 Neglecting to automate contributions might hinder growth as well.
 Setting up automatic transfers ensures consistent funding without relying on memory or motivation.